nachocaru/xaprb.com/content/blog/2009-08-23-how-to-find-per-process-io-statistics-on-linux.md

   - Sys Admin
   - Tools
 ---
-Newer Linux kernels have per-process I/O accounting and you can use the iotop tool to find out what&#8217;s performing I/O, but in many cases I&#8217;m trying to find the source of an I/O problem in an older kernel.
+Newer Linux kernels have per-process I/O accounting and you can use the iotop tool to find out what's performing I/O, but in many cases I'm trying to find the source of an I/O problem in an older kernel.
 I found sort of a hack-ish way to do that today, while trying to figure out why a system was basically unresponsive.

 I found [a post on Stack Overflow][1] that showed a way you can get per process I/O statistics from the kernel even in older kernels.
 I adapted this to my needs, and wrote a little script.

-Here&#8217;s how you use it.
+Here's how you use it.
 First, get it:

 <pre>wget http://aspersa.googlecode.com/svn/trunk/iodump
 </pre>